-Quantitative achievements against objectives and results Protection needs and gaps in essential services for vulnerable communities affected by crises in Iraq are met.
-Eighty two (82) projects for the total amount of USD \$15,917,213 have been funded by the programme as of 31 December 2011.
-The unused funds from closed grants amounted to USD 389,705 at the end of Q4 2011.
-During the reported Quarter, two new projects were funded for \$671,518.
-One project was under Protection and the other under Watsan &amp; Education Sectors Sectors most frequently funded to date are WatSan 34% and Shelter 25% of funded projects.
-Education is 16%, Agriculture 14%, Health 8%, and Food 3% of funded projects.
-By the end of reporting period, seventy three (73) projects are % of planned 88% of the total dedicated programme budget is committed for this output.

-Improved capacity, coverage, coordination and impact of humanitarian action. completed with operational and financial closure with final reports submitted by implementing partners and reviewed.
-Three (3) additional projects are operationally completed with the implementing partners either working on their required closure reporting or their submitted reporting is presently under review.
-The funded projects served and will be serving an estimated 651,589 beneficiaries in all sectors.
-38% of mentioned beneficiaries are under Health, 32% beneficiaries under WatSan, 12% under Shelter, 10% Agriculture, 5% under Education, 3% under Food and 0.37% under Protection.
-During the reported quarter, the ERF Programme funded its first Protection Project in Erbil and Ninewa Governorates.
-The eighteen (18) Field Information and Coordination Officers (FICOs) cover all Governorates nationwide.
-The IFCs strengthen the monitoring and follow-up on the execution in the field.
-FICOs are funded by UNAMI to cover the previous role of OCHA's Iraq Field Coordinators (IFCs), which was abolished with OCHA phasing out.
-Some FICO positions were not filled yet, but coverage was obtained through the support of DHS/UNAMI.
-Sector Outcome Teams (SOTs) are groups of UN agencies and international partners who have technical expertise in specific areas, such as health, shelter, water and sanitation.
-The SOTs confirm the need and priorities of their relevant sectors based on statistics and information, including known gaps with approval by the Human % of planned 83% of the planned progress was accomplished based on indicators, taking in consideration the geographic coverage.
-Progress remained static as ERF Fund Management Cell is still trying to cover more governorates; good identified sanitation.
-The SOTs confirm the need and priorities of their relevant sectors based on statistics and trying to cover more governorates;
+Quantitative achiever % of planned Protection needs and gaps in essential services for vulnerable communities affected by crises in Iraq are met.
+Ninety six (96) projects for the total amount of USD \$18,205,818 have been funded by the programme as of 30 September 2012.
+The unused funds from closed grants and reprogrammed amounted to USD 493,759 at the end of Q3 2012.
+During the reported Quarter, six new projects were funded for USD 899,961.
+Four new projects are under WatSan and two projects are under the Education Sector.
+Sectors most frequently funded to date are: -WatSan 38%; -Shelter 23%; -Education 16%; -Agriculture 12%; -Health 6%; -Food 3%; and - Protection is 2%.
+100% of the total dedicated programme budget is committed for this output.
+94% of dedicated budget is disbursed. • By the end of reporting period, eighty (80) projects are completed with operational and financial closure with final reports submitted by implementing partners and reviewed.
+Seven (7) additional projects are operationally completed with the implementing partners either working on their required closure reporting or their submitted reporting is presently under review.
+The funded projects served and will be serving an estimated 713,505 beneficiaries in all sectors.
+35% of mentioned beneficiaries are under each of Health and WatSan sectors, 11% under Shelter, 9% under Agriculture, 7% under Education, 3% under Food and less than 1% under Protection.
+During the reported quarter, the funded projects were to conduct seven activities in six governorates (Diyala, Salaldin, Wassit, Anbar, Babil, and Ninawa) Improved capacity, The eighteen (18) Field Information and Coordination 94% of the coverage, Officers (FICOs) cover all Governorates nationwide.
+The planned coordination and IFCOs strengthen the monitoring and follow-up on the progress was impact of execution in the field.
+FICOs are funded by UNAMI to cover accomplished humanitarian the previous role of OCHA's Iraq Field Coordinators, which based on action. was abolished with OCHA phasing out.
+Some FICO indicators, positions were not filled yet, but coverage was obtained taking in through the support of DHS/UNAMI. consideration Sector Outcome Teams (SOTs) are groups of UN agencies the and international partners who have technical expertise in geographic specific areas, such as health, shelter, water and sanitation. coverage.
+The SOTs confirm the need and priorities of their relevant sectors based on statistics and information, including known gaps with approval by the Human Coordinator.
+With the signing of the UNDAF a new structure was established which transformed the SOTs into eight Priority Working Groups covering UNDAF sectors.
+All projects (100%) are reviewed by Priority Working Groups (PWGs) and a Technical Review Committee before the approval of funding.
+To improve the roles of the Priority Working Groups (PWGs) and Technical Review Committee (TRC), they are updated on ERF progress and spending related to each sector through PWG meetings and upon request.
+A training workshop was held in Erbil during February 2010 for NGOs that are based in the northern part of Iraq.
+22 participants from 22 different NGOs attended the workshop, introducing the full cycle of the ERF programme as a funding mechanism.
+The workshop discussed ERF's criteria and procedures starting from submitting and approving proposals, through funding and execution, ending up with submitting required reporting.
+To assure maximum coverage, another two training workshops were held in Erbil in March 2010 covering NGOs in the central and southern governorates of Iraq.
+More than 49 participants attended the two (2) workshops representing